mikeduglas/CompositeLabel/README.md

 # Composite Label
-The class allows to change the properties (font name, size, style, color) of part of contents in PROMPT or STRING controls.
+The class allows to change the properties (font name, size, style, color) of any part of contents in PROMPT and STRING controls.